grumlimited/hrmc-shopping-cart/Readme.md

 ### Dsl

-Whilst potentially not strictly required to bring in libraries such as `fs2` and `cats` for this exercise, they nonetheless allows for ease of writing simple enough DSL like basket operations; ie:
+Whilst potentially not strictly required to bring in libraries such as `fs2` and `cats` for this exercise, they nonetheless allow for ease of writing simple enough DSL-like operations, ie:

     val checkout = Basket.EMPTY
       .discounted(Apples)